networkedsystemsIITB/Traffic_Classification/README.md

 - **scripts**: Contains necessary scripts for the setup, classification and prioritization.

 #### Contents ####
+- A [Detailed Report](docs/v1.0/Traffic_classification.pdf) containing an explanation our work in detail.
 - Scripts for various setups, classification and prioritization.
 - A [user guide](docs/v1.0/README_User.md) containing the setup and installation instructions.
 - A [developer guide](docs/v1.0/README_Developer.md) which explains the structure of the scripts.